-Below is a list of definitions of the various appraisal value types used.
+Below is a list of definitions of the various appraisal value types used when appraising jewelry.

 FAIR MARKET VALUE